zimmermannlowbrass/python-p3-pip-lab/README.md

 ## Key Vocab

-- **Package** is a bundle of software to be installed.
-- **Repository** storage location for software packages
+- **Module**: a file containing Python definitions and statements.
+A module's functions, classes, and global variables can be accessed by other modules.
+- **Package**: a collection of modules that can be accessed as a group using the package name.
+- **`import`**: the Python keyword used to access data from other packages and modules inside of the current module.
+- **PyPI**: the **Py**thon **P**ackage **I**ndex.
+A repository of Python
+packages that can be downloaded and made available to your application.
+- **`pip`**: the command line tool used to download packages from PyPI. `pip` is installed on your computer automatically when you download Python.
+- **Virtual Environment**: a collection of modules, packages, and scripts that can be activated or deactivated at any time.
+- **Pipenv**: a virtual environment tool that uses `pip` to manage the modules, packages, and scripts that you intend to use in your application.

 ***

 ## Introduction

-In this lab we will create a virtual environment using pipenv with a specific python version and libraries.
+In this lab we will create a virtual environment using pipenv with specific versions of Python and libraries.

 ***

 ## Instructions

-- Using the command `pipenv --python 3.9.2`, set up a virtual environment using python 3.9.2.
+- Using the command `pipenv --python 3.9.2`, set up a virtual environment using Python 3.9.2.
 - Using the `pipenv install` command install these versions of the following libraries `requests==2.25.0` and `pytest==5.4.2`